-FIRES - Student may not possess matches, lighters or set a fire on any school/university property.
+FIRES - Students may not possess matches, lighters or set a fire on any school/university property.

-FOOD/BEVERAGES - Gum chewing is not allowed in the classroom.
-Eating in the classroom is prohibited during the regular school day.
+FOOD/BEVERAGES - Eating in the classroom is prohibited during the regular school day.
 Eating and drinking in class are allowed only with permission of the teacher on special occasions.

-FORGERY - Students signing their parent or guardians name on a school or classroom document or signing/impersonating the signature of a fellow schoolmate's parent or guardian on any school or classroom document.
+FORGERY - Students signing their parent or guardian's name on a school or classroom document or signing/impersonating the signature of a fellow schoolmate's parent or guardian on any school or classroom document.

 GAMBLING - The participation in a game or contest which involves stakes or risks something of value upon the outcome of an event over which one has no control or influence and/or requires payment (monetary or otherwise) for the chance to win.
-Students are prohibited in being in possession of dice, chips, tokens, or other betting paraphernalia.
+Students are prohibited in being in possession of dice, chips, tokens, or other gambling paraphernalia.